dosbox-staging/dosbox-staging/BUILD.md

+# Build instructions

 ## Minimum build requirements

 Install dependencies listed in [README.md](README.md).
 Although `ccache` is optional, we recommend installing it because Meson will use it to greatly speed up builds.
 The minimum set of dependencies is:

 - C/C++ compiler with support for C++17
 - SDL >= 2.0.5
 - Opusfile
 - Meson >= 0.56, or Visual Studio Community Edition 2019 or 2022
 - OS that is mostly POSIX-compliant or up-to-date Windows system

 All other dependencies are optional and can be disabled while configuring the